otacke/h5p-todo/README.md

 - https://h5p.org/node/1018665

 ### Content Type: Text correction
 Spot mistakes in a text and correct them.
+Could become a feature of Highlight the Words or a spin-off.

 ### Interactive Video: Countdown
 - As an author, I want to be able to add a countdown to interactions that will automatically check the task/close the interaction overlay when the timer reaches zero.